KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Introduction

 \section{Introduction}

-In the field of computer vision and image processing, object detection is immensely popular because of its ability to accurately identify and classify objects from images.
-Object detection is used to localize and track objects in an image or a scene.
-As it is used extensively, there are many publicly available datasets for implementation, such as MS COCO \cite{lin2014microsoft}, Pascal VOC \cite{everingham2010pascal}, Imagenet \cite{deng2009imagenet} and Google Open Images \cite{krasin2017openimages} to name a few.
-MS COCO is the most frequently used public dataset and contains 328K images with 80 object categories.
-Object detection methods have been extensively used for face identification \cite{hjelmaas2001face}, pedestrian detection \cite{dollar2009pedestrian}, vehicle position and velocity estimation \cite{friedland1973optimum} and autonomous vehicles \cite{wen2021fast}.
-These deep learning methods have become popular in the maritime domain as well with implementation of maritime object detection, segmentation, and vessel re-identification among others.
-However, due to the complexity and uncertainty of the sea environment, it is a challenging task to collect and annotate data \cite{wang2020ocean}.
-Therefore, there are few maritime datasets and they are mostly not publicly available.
+\IEEEPARstart{I}{n} the field of computer vision and image processing, object detection is immensely popular because of its ability to accurately identify and classify objects from images.
+It plays a crucial role in localizing and tracking objects in scenes.
+Due to its extensive application, there are many publicly available datasets for implementation, such as MS COCO \cite{lin2014microsoft}, Pascal VOC \cite{everingham2010pascal}, Imagenet \cite{deng2009imagenet} and Google Open Images \cite{krasin2017openimages} to name a few.
+MS COCO, which contains 328K images across 80 object categories, is the most frequently used public dataset.
+Object detection methods have been applied to tasks such as face identification \cite{hjelmaas2001face}, pedestrian detection \cite{dollar2009pedestrian}, vehicle position and velocity estimation \cite{friedland1973optimum} and autonomous vehicles \cite{wen2021fast}.
+These deep learning techniques have become popular in the maritime domain as well with implementation of maritime object detection, segmentation, and vessel re-identification among others.
+However, collecting and annotating data for these applications is challenging due to the complexity and uncertainty of the sea environment \cite{wang2020ocean}.
+Therefore, there are few maritime datasets and and most of them are not publicly accessible.

-With the development of the shipping industry across the world, maritime datasets play a pivotal role in the development of maritime autonomous surface ships (MASS) as well as navigation safety \cite{elkins2010autonomous, liu2020data}.
-The maritime dataset contains information about vessels and surrounding water objects that help detect, monitor, and manage sea traffic, maritime safety and navigation, and military surveillance to prevent illegal activities like smuggling, infiltration, and dumping of pollutants.
+With the expansion of the shipping industry worldwide, maritime datasets play a pivotal role in the development of Maritime Autonomous Surface Ships (MASS) as well as navigation safety \cite{elkins2010autonomous,liu2020data}.
+These datasets encompass information about vessels and surrounding water objects, enabling the detection, monitoring, and management of sea traffic, maritime safety, navigation, and military surveillance to prevent illegal activities such as smuggling, infiltration, and dumping of pollutants.